apache/infrastructure-website/content/pages/project-site-policy.md

 From Infra's point of view:

 1. Each TLP's website must be hosted on ASF-operated hardware.
-2. The website's source code must be stored in an ASF Git or Subversion repository.
+2. The website's source code must be stored in an ASF Git or Subversion repository, and be available under the current <a href="https://www.apache.org/licenses/LICENSE-2.0" target="_blank">Apache license</a>.

 See more about [developing your project site](project-site.html).